 I’ll warn you now.
 This post is not for the kind of person who is strait-laced, prudish, puritanical or easily disgusted.
-If the gay movie Philadelphia made you nauseous and sick, then look away now because this post could leave you feeling altogether limp and a bit ‘queer’.
+If the gay movie Philadelphia made you nauseous and sick, then look away now, because this post could leave you feeling altogether limp and a bit ‘queer’.
+It’s all about Thai university uniforms, but ones with a bit of a twist.

-Ladyboys are not uncommon in Thailand’s universities and it would be a near certain bet to say every school, college and higher educational institution in Thailand has a number of third gender individuals.
+Ladyboys are not uncommon in Thailand’s universities, and it would be a fair bet to say every school, college and higher educational institution in Thailand has a number of third gender individuals.

 The photograph above shows ladyboy Wittaya Jannoi studying in a university classroom alongside fellow (not sure if that’s the right word) scholars.
-Wittaya is studying for a degree in marketing and she is very pleased with the university’s stance on Thailand’s third gender sex wearing girls uniforms at Suan Dusit Rajabhat’s educational facilities.
+Wittaya is studying for a degree in marketing, and she is best pleased with the university’s stance on Thailand’s third gender sex wearing girls uniforms at Suan Dusit Rajabhat’s educational facilities.

 “I’m happy here.
 We can be ourselves, because we don’t have to hide.”